As an independent financial advisor, or an advisor who is transitioning to independence, networking is your jam. Or is it?

 You now have two sets of peers to network with.
 Meet other financial advisors at association functions or industry conferences.
 They’re great for leads, support, trends and tips, not to mention a potential future business partner.
 Business owners offer support to you and your independent practice from the ownership angle, even if they’re fellow tenants in an office building commiserating over rent hikes or trash service.

-Networks are important to build your client base and your independent practice.
+Financial advisor networks are important to build your client base and your independent practice.
 They’re also a reminder as you’re gaining your independence that you’re not alone.